Improv

-I’ve been involved with the Pittsburgh improv comedy scene since the summer of 2022.
-Through that time, I have taken a number of courses and participated in many different shows.
-Most of the improv I have done is with the (now closed[since reopened]) Steel City Improv Theater.
+I’ve been involved with the Pittsburgh improv scene since the summer of 2022.
+Most of the improv I have done is with Steel City Improv Theater (SCIT) and Arcade Comedy Theater.

-Improv is a very important form of expression for me.
+Improvisation is a very important form of expression for me.
 It helps me connect with the community and share something of myself with the world.
-It resonates with me on a deep level: it is a way of working with people that I find deeply productive, motivating, and satisfying.
-Over the course of two years I progressed from my first improv class ever to teaching my own intro class.
+It resonates with me on a deep level; it is a way of working with people that I find deeply productive, motivating, and satisfying.
+This idea from musician Ben Opie captures how I feel about improvisation:

 Classes

-• Improv Levels 1 through 5 at SCIT, a cirriculum focused on longform and, in particular, the Harold.
+• Improv Levels 1 through 5 at SCIT, a cirriculum focused on the Harold.

 • Sketch Comedy 101 at SCIT